Valdes-Tresanco-MS/gmx_MMPBSA/docs/analyzer.md

 This dialog allows you to select the system(s) of interest, as well as its components.
 In this panel you can check a number of options that will define how `gmx_MMPBSA_ana` process the result file.
 These options are:

-* select whether you want to include mutants, normals, or both systems when analyzing alanine scanning results.
+* select whether you want to include mutants, normals, or both systems when analyzing alanine scanning results
 * delete the terms whose values during the analysis were between `-0.01` and `0.01`
 * show/not-show decomposition analyses (which usually contains lots of data)
 * transform the frames range to timescale